google/turbinia/docs/install.md

 common path on each worker node.
 Once your GCS bucket is mounted, you can process these images as 'rawdisk' Evidence.

+TODO(beamcodeup): Document how to use GoogleCloudDiskRawEmbedded.

 # Instructions

 ## GCP Project (Cloud Pub/Sub, Cloud Function, Cloud Datastore Setup)

+**NOTE:** This section is mandatory for Turbinia running on GCP or local machines.

 *   Create or select a Google Cloud Platform project on the [Google Developers Console](https://console.developers.google.com)